tchegito/zildo/Scripting.md

   * scenes
   * quests

+There's some particular scenes, that we'll discuss later, with a specific context: tileAction and persoAction.

 ## Main elements ##

 All is described in a set of XML files, each one containing an ADVENTURE root.
 The division of files is only intended to separate adventure in episodes, to enhance understanding.